promcon/website/content/2020-online/index.md

 ## Our sponsors

-A big thank you to all of our sponsors who are helping make PromCon Online 2020 happen!
+A big thank you to all of our sponsors who are helping make PromCon happen!
+While our costs in 2020 will be reduced, the ones listed here agreed to sponsor 2021 which makes venue postponement juggling easier.

 <h3>Diamond</h3>
 <div class="sponsor-logos">